VI Living Wisdom:

 Be it Known: There's No Secret

 Wisdom is as old as biblical times that flowed from God and exemplified by Jesus Christ when he was on earth.
 Similarly, God has gifted us wisdom that is ready to unfold anytime in our life.
 There’s no secret about it, but a natural inclination to understand everything from the standpoint of God and His teachings.
-When we reach our age of reason and become capable of understanding life from that perspective, we have activated our gift of wisdom and we are ready for choose between right and wrong.
+When we reach our age of reason and become capable of understanding life from that perspective, we have activated our gift of wisdom and we are ready to choose between right and wrong.
 We will feel this free will experience from our hearts as touched and enlightened by the Holy Spirit.
 This is our greatest power of the highest faculty and the ultimate reason that will explain everything based on what is good and evil, our conscience.
 As Irene grew up without a mother, she needed to find answers to as many question as possible on her own, but of course, a loving, kind, father, and a lot of siblings and upbringings based on godliness.
 She learned the facts of life from a young age that persists throughout her lifetime, improved, and perfected as she got older and matured in a God-centered environment.
 Upon learning the truth, she took it well and lived it, that whatever you ask, you will receive, not all in one time but in a beauty of a puzzle that we ourselves will create into a beautiful mosaic of our lives.
 We will find enjoyment and pleasure in picking the pieces as they appear in the order of the Universe for us in this journey of fate.
 And that this very normal and natural occurrences will become the very philosophy of our highest state of being wonders of the Great Creator.

+When we build our dreams in the reality of solid grounds and live our lives based on the Golden Rule, and perfecting the right virtues, we will enjoy this earthly life and fulfill our higher missions.
+Let us be grateful, sincerely thankful, so it will lead us there, in perfect peace with ourselves.
+Let us make life beautiful and share with those we love; then build a barrier so strong to repel the elements that destroy the fortress of strong wills, beautiful minds, and untainted spirits.
 Living wisdom is knowing and understanding God, as the theory behind everything.
 It is where our legacy is built upon if it must, or simply leave something that our friends, families and communities can learn and live by.
 To live wisdom is to live a rich spiritual life.
 Knowing Irene is living wisdom. ~Myrna D. Santos

 There is probably nobody who knows Irene more than I do.
 I live with her and see her twenty-four hours a day all year round.
 How can I miss anything, except for my insensitivity?